 Timna Park is one of the most interesting spots along the way to and from Eilat.
 My family and I decided to take one of our guests to the park on a warm Saturday morning.
 It was 32 degrees outside at 8:30 a.m.
 Yes, I highly recommend coming here in winter.

 Timna Park is a huge park, covering about 15,000 acres, full of beautiful desert scenery and some historical spots.
 The Timna Valley was the site of the first copper mine in the world.
 While touring the place for only a couple of hours, we found many ancient mining shafts.
-The Egyptians have spent a long time in this area, mining copper, so we also found some ancient Egyptian inscriptions on the rock walls (at “The Solomon Pillars”) and the remainings of an ancient temple.
-Our guest, who came from abroad, said she’d never seen a place so enchanting like this.
+The Egyptians have spent a long time in this area, mining copper, so we also found some ancient Egyptian inscriptions on the rock walls (at “The Solomon Pillars”) and the remains of an ancient temple.
+Our guest, who came from abroad, said she’d never seen a place so enchanting as this.

-Some sites to see in Timna Park:
+Some sites to see in Timna Park

-The Arches Site:
+The Arches Site

 The Arches are made of sandstone and are one of the most beautiful sites in Timna Park.
 You can climb up to the larger arch by using a ladder of bars stuck in the stone.
 There’s a short and beautiful trail leading from the arch back down, with a high ladder along the way.
-All around this area there are also some ancient copper mines, which are closed so you won’t accidently fall into them.
+All around this area, there are also some ancient copper mines, which are closed so you won’t accidentally fall into them.
 One collapsed mine is open to the public, so you can crawl through it if you don’t mind getting a bit dusty.

 The Mushroom is one of Timna Park’s most iconic rock formations.
-It’s made of red sandstone, that’s been shaped like a mushroom by erosion.
-Near the Mushroom is a kind of visitor center, with information about the process of copper smelting.
+It’s made of red sandstone that’s been shaped like a mushroom by erosion.
+Near the Mushroom is a kind of visitor center with information about the process of copper smelting.
 If you’re coming with children, there’s also a model of a copper smelting oven, which all of you can try to operate.

 The Solomon Pillars are also one of the top rock formations inside the park.
 These pillars are also made of sandstone and were shaped by erosion along the cracks in the hard red sandstone.
 They’re called Solomon Pillars, but the truth is that Solomon most likely didn’t come here to mine copper.
-The Egyptians (and other ethnics), on the other hand, did.
-If you’ll go a bit right from the place photographed in the photo below, you’ll find an ancient Egyptian temple dedicated to the Egyptian goddess, Hathor.
-You can also climb up to see an Egyptian inscription in the rock.
+The Egyptians (and other ethnicities), on the other hand, did.
+If you’ll go a bit right from the place photographed in the photo below, you’ll find an ancient Egyptian temple dedicated to the Egyptian goddess Hathor.
+You can also climb up to see an Egyptian inscription on the rock.

 There is a mid-range entrance fee.

 There is an option to camp inside the park.
-For more details about this option, email the park at email@example.com.
+For more details about this option, email the park at [email protected].

 Pin this post for later!